Johnny Smith (wrestler): Stampede Wrestling (1986–1990)

+New Japan Pro-Wrestling (1987)

+From June to August 1987, Smith wrestled in Japan for New Japan Pro-Wrestling as part of its "Summer Big Fight Series".
+During the tour, he primarily teamed with other foreign wrestlers, including Bad News Allen, Buzz Sawyer, and Crusher Bam Bam Bigelow.
+His opponents included Antonio Inoki, Keiji Muto, Masa Saito, and Seiji Sakaguchi.

 All Japan Pro Wrestling (1989–2003)

-In February 1989, he followed The Dynamite Kid to wrestle for All Japan Pro Wrestling (AJPW) and replaced Davey Boy Smith as Dynamite Kid's tag team partner in September 1990, reforming the tag team: The British Bruisers.
+In February 1989, he followed The Dynamite Kid to wrestle for All Japan Pro Wrestling (AJPW) and replaced Davey Boy Smith as Dynamite Kid's tag team partner in September 1990, reforming The British Bruisers.

 In between tours in All Japan, Hindley would wrestle the independent circuit in the United States and Canada, as well as brief stints in Extreme Championship Wrestling.
 He would also wrestle in Europe for Catch Wrestling Association under the name Dynamite Smith.

 On 10 April 2003, Hindley collapsed prior to his match at an All Japan Pro Wrestling show.
 Paramedics were called to the Hiroshima Arena and Hindley was rushed to a local hospital, having lost feeling in some parts of his body, but was in stable condition at a local Japanese hospital.
 Some believe this incident to be connected to a previous injury.
 Sometime after the incident, Hindley retired.
-He was planning to make a comeback in March 2004 for IWA Japan, but chose to remain retired due to health reasons.
+He was planning to make a comeback in March 2004 for IWA Japan, but chose to remain retired for health reasons.